Article Overview: Historic Sites In Virginia

 15. Jamestown Settlement

-The Jamestown Settlement was the first permanent English settlement in North America, established in 1607 in what is now the state of Virginia.
+The Jamestown Settlement was the first permanent English settlement in North America, located in what is now the state of Virginia.
+Its history began in 1607, when a group of 104 English colonists, sponsored by the Virginia Company of London, arrived on the shores of the Chesapeake Bay.

 14. Historic Edgar Allen Poe Museum